Syn57/hacker-news/README.md

-# Hacker News App - Mini project Intership DDB Telkom
+# Hacker News App - Mini project

 ## Overview
 An application to retrieve and show top stories data from Hacker News API.
 The app can also store a certain favorite story.